 sudo apt install codium-insiders

-Now that the installation is complete, you can launch VSCodium in a few different ways.
+Now that the installation is complete, you can launch VSCodium in several ways.

 If you prefer using the command line terminal, you can quickly open the software with the following command: